octo-technology/OpenTezos/docs/defi/token-standards.md

 </NotificationBar>

 ## Token standard
-A token standard is an interface and rules that a smart contract must respect to be compatible with such standards.
+A token standard is an interface, and a set of rules, that a smart contract must respect to be compatible with such standards.
 Typically, token standards define how tokens are transferred and keep a consistent record of those transfers among tokens in the Tezos network.

 Multiple implementations of a standard can co-exist, but they must all respect the interface and rules of the standard.
-Standards ensure that smart contracts remain composable, so for instance, when a new project issue a token, it remains compatible with existing decentralized exchanges, wallets, etc.
+Standards ensure that smart contracts remain composable, so for instance, when a new project issues a token, it remains compatible with existing decentralized exchanges, wallets, etc.

 ![](../../static/img/defi/standards.svg)
 <small className="figure">FIGURE 1: Illustration of 2 implementations of the same token standard</small>